Animal Law Litigation Clinic to Focus on Farmed Animals

 May 02, 2019

-The Animal Law Litigation Clinic (ALLC) will open in fall 2019 at Lewis & Clark Law School with a focus on farmed animals and is the first and only clinic in the U.S. focused specifically on animal law litigation and on farmed animals.
-It will be the second clinic devoted to animal law at the law school.
+The Animal Law Litigation Clinic (ALLC) at Lewis & Clark Law School is engaged in the plight of farmed animals and is the first and only clinic in the U.S. focused specifically on animal law litigation and on farmed animals.
+It is the second clinic devoted to animal law at the law school.
 The “Animal Law Clinic,” founded in 2008, serves as a comprehensive training ground for students interested in a full range of policy work.

-The new litigation clinic will be led by noted animal law attorney Delcianna Winders, a leader in the animal law field.
+The litigation clinic is led by noted animal law attorney Delcianna Winders, a leader in the animal law field.
 She previously served as Deputy General Counsel and Vice President for the PETA Foundation and Director of Legal Campaigns for Farm Sanctuary. (see related story)

 “Farmed animals are in dire need of litigation on their behalf because they make up the largest number of animals that we interact with, are subjected to outrageously horrific conditions, and yet have the fewest legal protections of any animals,” Winders said.
 Winders notes that compared with all other animals U.S. citizens interact with—including those used for research, entertainment, to make clothing, and for companionship—farmed animals comprise 98% of human-animal interactions.